Chagrilled/P4-DandoriDesktop/readme.md

 - ✅ Extract JSONs button
 - ✅ Send a message if people's uasset isn't the decoded `Content` array
 - ✅ Fix icons for night enemies in caves
 - ❌ Dandori battle maps - where/what even are they?
+[TKB Notes](https://pikmintkb.com/wiki/Dandori_Battles)
 - ✅ Support castaway drops (untested in game, but AI looks correct)
 - ✅ Better error reporting for the deploy process
 - ✅ Alphabetise the creature dropdown by the type of name we're displaying first (swapping internal names still makes them ordered by internal)